QHacks/hacker-dashboard/README.md

 For development this project uses `dotenv` to allow you tp specify environment variables in a static file.

 > NOTE: You will need to create a .env file at the root your project with the desired environment variables that are outlined below.
+You can check out example.env in the project root to see a standard configuration.

 ### Back End